 Clark is a lawyer, a professor, and a former rock ‘n roll musician.
 Clark practiced corporate law in Wilmington, Delaware, and taught corporate law at Stetson University College of Law in St. Petersburg, Florida.
 In 2015, he retired from teaching and returned to Ketchum where he has lived on and off since 1995.
 Clark earned his bachelor’s degree from Boston University and his law degree from Emory University College of Law in Atlanta Georgia.
 Before going to college, Clark was a rock ‘n roll musician touring with various bands in the southeastern United States.
 That ended when Clark was drafted into the Army.
 Clark served three years and was honorably discharged as a First Lieutenant.
 Clark is the father of Blake Furlow and he is married to Cathy Furlow with whom he shares responsibility for walking their dog, Maggie.

-Amy grew up exploring the mountains, deserts, and rivers of Colorado, New Mexico, and Arizona.
+Native to the Southwest, Amy grew up exploring the mountains, deserts, and rivers of Colorado, New Mexico, and Arizona.
 After earning a B.A. in Humanities at Fort Lewis College, she spent three years living and working in a small fishing village on the coast of Ecuador.
-Amy and her husband Brian then spent the next ten years living in Panama where they had their two sons, worked on a coastal conservation project, and were blessed with extraordinary ocean and tropical experiences.
-Upon returning to the U.S. Amy has combined her love of language and culture with her desire to positively impact the lives of young people through teaching.
-Passionate about authentic language acquisition and student centered classrooms, she is thrilled to join the Sage School community.
-Having recently relocated to the Wood River Valley, Amy and her family are in awe of all that the area has to offer and know that they have found “home”.
-She enjoys travel, cooking, hiking, dance, theater, wildflowers, and swimming holes.
-Amy’s greatest joy is her family and her two boys who serve as a constant reminder to stay present and to live every day in gratitude.
+Amy and her husband Brian then spent the next ten years living in Panama where they had their two sons, worked on a coastal conservation project, and were fortunate to have had extraordinary ocean and tropical experiences.
+Upon returning to the U.S, Amy has combined her love of language and culture with her desire to positively impact the lives of young people through teaching.
+She is passionate about authentic language acquisition and student-centered classrooms.
+She believes that strong student-teacher relationships are at the heart of a positive educational experience.
+Amy enjoys travel, cooking, hiking, dance, theater, wildflowers, and swimming holes.
+Her greatest joy is her family and her two boys who serve as a constant reminder to stay present and to live every day in gratitude.

 Both of Brenda’s children attend The Sage School.
 Anika is a 10th grader and Zane a 7th grader.
 The Lyon family enjoys many outdoor activities that our amazing valley provides as well as enjoying the incredible Idaho lifestyle.
 Brenda is very active with her family and many of the non-profits in our valley including the Sawtooth Botanic Gardens, Girls on the Run, The Wood River Ski Team and The Mountain School.